 Build the best conference for your needs with a customizable workshop schedule.
-With more than 25 workshops available, the hardest decision is choosing which nine you’ll attend.
+With a variety of workshops available, the hardest decision is choosing which ones you’ll attend.

 Advisors—plan to attend a new program designed just for you!